Last updated on January 25th, 2021

 - 4 tablespoons unsalted butter, melted

 Blind-bake the crust:

-Preheat the oven to 425 degrees F. Place the rolled pie crust in the pan and prick a few holes in the bottom of the crust with a fork to create air vents.
+- If using a homemade pie crust, roll and trim to fit a 9-inch deep dish pie pan.
+Prick a few holes in the bottom of the pie crust with a fork to create air vents.